-Well-being Objective Start Well 1.
-Help to give every child the best start in life and improve their early life experiences 2.
-Help children live healthy lifestyles 3.
-Support and improve progress, achievement, and outcomes for all learners Live Well 4.
-Tackle poverty by doing all we can to prevent it, helping people into work and improving the lives of those living in poverty 5.
-Create more jobs and growth throughout the county 6.
-Increase the availability of rented and affordable homes 7.
-Help people live healthy lives (tackling risky behaviour and obesity 8.
-Support community cohesion, resilience & safety Age Well
+- 3. Support and improve progress, achievement, and outcomes for all learners - 4.
+Tackle poverty by doing all we can to prevent it, help people into work and improve the lives of those living in poverty - 5.
+Create more jobs and growth throughout the county - 6.
+Increase the availability of rented and affordable homes - 7.
+Help people live healthy lives (tackling risky behaviour and obesity) - 8.
+Support community cohesion, resilience and safety

+Age Well